 Unlike the other factors described in this series this is not a technique that extends flash life beyond the 10,000 erase/write cycles that one would normally expect to result in a failure, but it is very important to SSD longevity.

-Write Amplification is sufficiently complex that I won’t try to define it in this post, but will leave it to another post that will be published shortly.
+Write Amplification is sufficiently complex that I won’t try to define it in this post, but have explained it in another post titled: What is Write Amplification?
 Suffice it to say that an SSD that is trying to manage its free blocks will need, at times, to move data from two sparsely-populated blocks to another block so that those sparsely-populated blocks can be erased.
 Since the host system didn’t ask the SSD to perform this write, it results in a write that is over and above what the host system requested, so the SSD undergoes more writes than the host system intended.

 If the number of NAND writes within the SSD matched the number of host system write requests then the Write Amplification (or Write Amplification Factor – WAF) would be 1.0.
 If the average number of writes to flash were twice the number of host system write requests then the Write Amplification would be 2.0.